wibiclint/kiji-spark-template/NOTES.md

 116 of `MapReduceJobBuilder`, which contains the `build()` method).
 We should be able to call the `getConfiguration` method on the `Job` we get from the `MapReduceJobBuilder` in our Spark code when we call `newAPIHadoopRDD`.

+We can also just look at `KijiTap` and `KijiScheme` in KijiExpress.
+They do basically everything we need to do.